3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 To be meaningful in testing for insulinoma, the insulin level must be drawn when the patient’s blood sugar level is less than 60 mg/dl.
 This is because the insulin level is interpreted in light of the blood sugar level.
 In other words, an insulin level might be within the normal range for a normal patient but might be inappropriately high in a hypoglycemic patient.

 This all sounds like a lot of risk for the treatment of a tumor with a 90% chance of malignancy however, 50% of dogs without evidence of tumor spread at the time of surgery have had normal blood sugars for a year after partial removal of the pancreas.
 This is an excellent statistic and is often well worth the surgery.
-Young dogs tend to have a poorer prognosis.
-Evidence of lymph node spread has not affected prognosis but the presence of tumor spread in the liver decreases survival time.
 In one study, dogs receiving partial pancreas removal had a medial remission time of 496 days and the dogs that went on to receive medical management after signs recurred had a median survival of 1316 days.
 Dogs with medical management alone had a median survival of 196 days.

 TREATMENT: MEDICATIONS THAT MANAGE HYPOGLYCEMIA